vlopezalvarez/draft-contreras-opsawg-scheduling-oam-tests/draft-ietf-opsawg-scheduling-oam-tests.md

 retrieval.
 This example uses the "twamp" identity defined in the ietf-oam-unitary-test module (derived from "basic-test-type") to indicate the test type; the TWAMP device model is mounted at the "root" of each "ne-config" entry.
-The example contains the information for the four configurations (Control-Client, Server, Session-Sender and Session-Reflector).
+The example contains the information for the two configurations (Session-Sender and Session-Reflector).

 An example of a request message body to create a TWAMP OAM test is shown in
 {{create-twp-oam}}.
 Session-Sender and Session-Reflector as expanded for illustrative